devraza/dianciemacs/README.md

 ## DianciEmacs
-An elegant, *sparkling* Emacs distribution.
+An elegant, *shimmering* Emacs distribution.
 Open-source, and licensed under the GNU GPL v3.

 #### What It's About
 DianciEmacs is created with the intent of providing a simple, clean, and efficient Emacs distribution.